The Complete Guide to Recurring Reminders

 Common recurring patterns

 Understanding your recurrence needs is the first step to setting up effective repeating reminders.
-Here are the most common patterns people need:
+Here are the most common patterns:

 - Weekly — Trash day, weekly review, recurring meetings